 These nutty shortbread cookies are delicious served with tea or coffee and are attractive piled on a plate for guests or family members.
 You only need six ingredients (plus salt) and about 20 minutes to make these keto cookies.
 Stevia or xylitol work well for this recipe.Continue to 9 of 14 below.

 09 of 14

 All it takes is four ingredients and a few minutes of your time to make these creamy, tangy, and sweet strawberry cheesecake popsicles.
-While this recipe does contain fresh fruit, it's a small amount per serving, keeping the recipe low-carb and keto-friendly.
+While this recipe does contain fresh fruit, it's a small amount per serving, keeping the recipe keto-friendly.
 You can swap the strawberries for other berries like raspberries or blueberries.

 10 of 14